ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 does not affect the relative differences between intensities.

-The pixels belonging to  a specific spot are determined by constructing a spehroid with radii equal to
+The pixels belonging to  a specific spot are determined by constructing a spheroid with radii equal to
 :confval:`Spot (z, y, x) minimum dimensions (radius)` if :confval:`Spots detection method` is 'Detect local peaks'.
-Otherwise, when using 'Label prediction mask' the spheroids are replace by the spot mask of the actual segmentation of the spots.
+Otherwise, when using 'Label prediction mask' the spheroids are replaced by the spot mask of the actual segmentation of the spots.

 .. note::